lamastex/scalable-data-science/_sds/basics/infrastructure/onpremise/dockerCompose/readmes/startingNotes.md

 :dockerCompose $ docker-compose -f docker-compose-hadoop.yml up -d Recreating dockercompose_hadoop_1 ... done
 ```

+Next open a browser and check that the webUIs are active at the following URLs:

+- [http://localhost:50070/](http://localhost:50070/) for hdfs namenode information
+- [http://localhost:8088/cluster](http://localhost:8088/cluster) for yarn cluster manager
+- [http://localhost:8042/node](http://localhost:8042/node) for yarn worker (or spark-master) for spark jobs
+- [http://localhost:8042/logs/](http://localhost:8042/logs/userlogs/) see userlogs for result of a `spark-submit` applications

 Now listing the running docker processes as follows will show `dockercompose_hadoop_1` container we just composed up: